 Marlon R Oliver

-One does not need to look very far to see the chaos, confusion and crisis in the world today.
+One does not need to look far to see the chaos, confusion and crisis in the world today.
 Just New Years morning, I read of another terrorist attack in Istanbul.
 (My prayers and heartfelt condolences go out to those affected by this tragedy). – On a global scale it would seem that the darkness is increasing and that we are in desperate need of a revolution.
 Every individual without hesitation would admit the need for a transformed society.

 Ideologies, religions, government structures and many different political systems have been set up by man to solve the decay we see in society.
 Yet for all of mankind’s advancment in the areas of science and technology, and the vast increase in knowledge over the years, he cannot seem to solve the vast problems facing us.